bami96/alx-pre_course/README.md

 Hi this is the README file
-I an editing from the GitHub interface
+I am editing from the GitHub interface